|

 Horticultural Society, one of the oldest gardening clubs in America.

-The taxon Ribes victoris is also named for him (ref. genus
+The taxon Ribes victoris is also named for him.
+The genus Hoita was published by Per Axel Rydberg in 1919.

 in 1828 by Jens Wilken Hornemann, a professor of botany at Copenhagen